-Did you know 86 percent of people in the U.S. trust small businesses, but only 55 percent have the same level of trust in big business?
-As reported here, this Pew Foundation survey sheds a favorable light on the earnings potential of today’s small businesses.
+Did you know 86 percent of people in the U.S. trust small businesses, but only 55 percent have the same level of trust in big businesses?
+A Pew Foundation survey shed a favorable light on the earnings potential of today’s small businesses.

 Here are 20 ways to stand out from the crowd, gain a following, and succeed in today’s competitive small business environment.